 "The Mission team knows what they’re talking about, and they established personal connections with us that make our partnership function more efficiently.
 If I could, I would hire all of them to work for us as full-time employees!”

 Director, Site Reliability Engineering

-Centage started with Mission’s Managed DevOps service where Mission DevOps engineers re-architected the entire AWS infrastructure Centage had started building with its previous partner.
+In November 2020, Centage started with Mission’s Cloud Elevate service where Mission DevOps engineers re-architected the entire AWS infrastructure Centage had started building with its previous partner.
 The improved infrastructure spans development, staging, test, performance and production environments, and it features AWS services that include Elastic Cloud Compute (EC2), Elastic Load Balancing (ELB) and Simple Storage Service (S3).
 Within the environment, Mission implemented microservices using Kubernetes to containerize Apache Tomcat and MongoDB, which both run on Amazon EC2.

 Mission also implemented Infrastructure-as-Code (using Terraform), which enabled Centage to launch production deployments in a matter of minutes.
 “We particularly appreciate how Mission automated a lot of the processes for reconfiguring our AWS environment when needed,” Hocking adds.
 “This speeds things up when we expand our AWS footprint, which Mission helped us do when we started provisioning our application from an AWS data center in Canada.”

 Another vital area Mission DevOps assisted with was getting the MongoDB database that feeds information to the financial application to work properly.
 The Mission and Centage teams collaborated to determine the production version of MongoDB needed to be hosted by MongoDB (to meet data recovery objectives) while the development, staging and test environments would remain hosted by AWS.